-The existing IGA and amendments between the District and CPS facilitates the remaining projects through 2022.
+The existing IGA and amendments between the District and CPS facilitated the Space to Grow projects through 2022.
 Under the agreement, long term maintenance responsibilities are assigned to CPS.
 The District has perpetual rights to inspect the GI to ensure it is being properly maintained in accordance with the O&M Manual developed for each school.
 The District reviewed and provided comments on the construction drawings and specifications at various intervals during design.
 During construction, the District frequently visited the sites to gain knowledge on the installation of GI, while monitoring progress.